-R.I.P: Iconic Civil Rights Leader Rep. John Lewis Dies At 80
+R.I.P.
+Iconic Civil Rights Leader Rep. John Lewis Dies At 80

 Earlier this month, Magnolia Pictures released a documentary chronicling the Representative’s decades of activism titled John Lewis: Good Trouble.
 He was known for being a champion for civil rights, voting rights, gun control, health-care reform, immigration, and more.
 To honor Lewis and his legacy, supporters are remembering him by using the hashtag #goodtrouble.

 Lewis spent his entire life devoted to fighting for the causes he was passionate about, and he did so until his last breath.
-On July 17, the same day he passed away, he led a bipartisan group of Members in sending a letter to Education Secretary Betsy DeVos in support of two Center for Civic Education grant applications which seek Supporting Effective Educator Development (SEED) Program funding.
+On July 17, the same day he passed away, he led a bipartisan group of members in sending a letter to Education Secretary Betsy DeVos in support of two Center for Civic Education grant applications which seek Supporting Effective Educator Development (SEED) Program funding.

 Comments